 And if you are not in a hurry, it might make sense to accept this offer.
 You get more than what you originally paid for.
 However, if you give up your seat voluntarily, you would not be eligible to file a claim for denied boarding compensation.

-But you would probably be in a position to get a lot more out of the situation if you refuse the offer.
+In fact, you would probably be in a position to get a lot more out of the situation if you refuse the offer.
 If the airline involuntarily bumps you off a flight, you can claim overbooked flight compensation which begins at €250.
 This amount would easily beat what the airline would offer you as a travel voucher.

 If, after the airline’s offer, there are still not enough seats on the plane for all the passengers, the airline will be forced to deny boarding to some of its clients.